Table of Contents

 The cleats must be nailed onto the soleplate about 50mm away from the foot of the raker.
 This is done to ensure that space is provided for inserting the folding wedges between the raker and the cleat.

 Care must be taken during the tightening and positioning of the wedges to ensure that it does not permit the wall plate to ride up the wall.

 The end of the soleplate outside the raker must be secured by a stake or a spike to prevent such movement.

 3. Fixing of Brace (or Strut):

 Finally, the brace or the strut is fixed.
-This is done to ensure that any movement by the foot of the wall plate is prevented and ensure that the riding up of the wall plate under the stress is avoided.
+This is done to prevent any movement by the foot of the wall plate and ensure that riding up of the wall plate under stress is avoided.

 The strut, if required, must be dogged or spiked.

 Flying Shoring is also commonly referred to as horizontal Shoring.

 It can be defined as the Shoring, which provides temporary support to the party walls of the two buildings where the intermediate building is to be pulled down and rebuilt.